Sheriff: SC employee lied about having coronavirus that shut down company

 “Seems to me like the fellow just wanted a two week paid vacation,” Sheriff Chuck Wright said during a press conference Thursday.

-He is facing charges for breach of peace and forgery, and is facing up to ten years in prison
+He is facing charges for breach of peace and forgery, and is facing up to 10 years in prison.